Brand Style Guide

 The process of creating a graphic standards manual

-The most common mistakes in graphic standards manuals
+Most common mistakes in graphic standards manuals

 Equally problematic is a manual that is too general.
-"Use our colors in communication" is not a rule—it is a note.
+"Use our colors in communication" is not a rule - it is a note.
 Without specific values, examples, and clear prohibitions, the document becomes useless.

-A graphic standards manual is not a luxury; it is infrastructure
+A graphic standards manual is not a luxury, it is infrastructure

 FAQ – Frequently Asked Questions